The Daily Spark

 Apollo Chief Economist

-Source: European Commission, Bloomberg, Apollo Chief Economist
+Source: BEA, Haver, Apollo Chief Economist

 See important disclaimers at the bottom of the page.